bbugyi200/MyHugoBlog/content/blog/github-repo-rank-system.md

 where ★ is the total number of stars and ⑂ is the total number of forks.

-{{% notice note %}}
-This algorithm is admittedly not very well thought out.
-It is only meant to serve as a motivational example of what could be.
-{{% /notice %}}

 ## Sample Rank Calculations

 To illustrate the rank algorithm above, I have used it to calculate the ranks of a few select GitHub projects.